Editor’s Note: This story was originally published in August 2010

 Everything else was junked after Hurricane Floyd’s floodwaters filled her brick home in this east Tarboro neighborhood.

 “The whole house was completely muddy, mildewed.
-All the furniture was upside down,” says Williams, a 78-year-old former bookkeeper who grew up in the family house before moving to New York City after high school.
+All the furniture was upside down,” says Williams, a former bookkeeper who grew up in the family house before moving to New York City after high school.

 Outside, on the surface, Tarboro doesn’t show many signs of the flood anymore.